EthanHolen/object-manipulation/README.md

-# xr-template
+# object-manipulation
-Template for XR projects on the oculus quest (MacOS).
+Determining the best way to deal with grabbing multiple objects in unity